-The Prep Department recognises achievement on a weekly basis via the Prep Values Board and the Friday celebration assembly.
+The Prep Department recognises achievement on a weekly basis via the Prep Values Board and the Friday celebration assembly, where values superstar awards are presented.

 Details of Pre-Prep awards are given in Appendix 8.

 Sanctions

 The School does not use or threaten to use corporal punishment of any kind.